 Embracing the Seasons of Life

-The passage from Ecclesiastes 3:1-8 is a profound reminder of the ebb and flow of life, a poetic reflection on the inevitability of change and the wisdom of embracing each season as it comes.
+The passage from Ecclesiastes 3:1-8 (A time for everything…) is a profound reminder of the ebb and flow of life, a poetic reflection on the inevitability of change and the wisdom of embracing each season as it comes.
 This ancient text, written by King Solomon, speaks to the timeless nature of human experience, capturing the cyclical rhythm of existence that we all share.

 A Time for Everything